 We are now in the position to start understanding where the stresses are on that infrastructure.
 When we plan for the Fourth Industrial Revolution, whether it be the implementation of 5G, autonomous vehicles, or robotic pharmacies, we will do this from a new baseline of information.

 This requires us to think differently about this information including using approaches to mine that data using mathematics and computational modelling to support decision making on urban design.

 This requires us to rethink the concept of capacity and supply vs. demand.
-We need to be developing and applying digital-twin AI tools to scenario test future ways of life and look to optimize our infrastructure in a different way (i.e., instead of “how much capacity should we build to enable everybody to do x at the same time for y economic benefit?” we should ask “what is the optimal minimum infrastructure needed to deliver x economic return whilst ensuring y societal and climate impact?”).
+We need to be developing and applying digital-twin AI tools to scenario test future ways of life and look to optimise our infrastructure in a different way (i.e., instead of “how much capacity should we build to enable everybody to do x at the same time for y economic benefit?” we should ask “what is the optimal minimum infrastructure needed to deliver x economic return whilst ensuring y societal and climate impact?”).

 Certainly, in European cities, where urban mobility is mainly based on public transport, a rethinking of shared mobility will be necessary.
 It is unthinkable to direct our model, based on the sharing of public transport, toward a type of mobility mainly based on private transport.
 It would be a step back, and it would cause both an increase in pollution and a substantial increase in congestion of traffic circulation—a situation that is already critical in many cities.

 One possibility will be to better understand and support through proper planning individual light and ecological choices in mobility, such as bicycles, scooters, and electric scooters.